 If you’re in the first group, remember: you should be breaking these up before you hit failure, not after!
 That could mean doing them in sets of two or three.
 Heck, quick singles are even an option.

-If cycling is an issue because of the speed and technique, slow the movement down — something we saw from Scott Panchik in the live announcement that most likely worked in his favor.
+If cycling is an issue because of the speed and technique, slow the movement down.
 This doesn’t mean do a 10-second negative.
 It means focusing on technique so your body hits all the right positions.

-We’re making shopping for the Open easier than ever, and we’ve got express and international shipping.
-Shop with The WOD Life today and stock up for 18.4.
+We’re making shopping for the Open easier than ever.
+Shop with The WOD Life today and stock up.